-Roof replacement costs can be complex, but are primarily based on the on the geometry of your roof and materials selected.
+Roof replacement costs can be complex but are primarily based on the geometry of your roof and materials selected.
 The Greater Seattle area, like most major cities, is more expensive than rural regions where the cost of living is less.

-First try to figure out how old your current roof is.
+First, try to figure out how old your current roof is.
 You may have some paperwork around from the last replacement or can guess based on when your home was built.
-Next try to determine how many years of life is expected to remain on your roofing materials.
+Next, try to determine how many years of life are expected to remain on your roofing materials.
 Subtract the current age from the expected age so you know how long you have to save up.

 Saving for Roofing Expenses

-Statistically speaking, prices are more likely to go up than down due to inflation.
+Statistically speaking, we all know that prices are more likely to go up than down due to inflation.
 Aim towards the higher end of your target goal.
 Start setting aside what you can.
-If your workplace does direct deposit payroll you can also divide your annual target by number of pay periods and have an automatic deduction set aside.
+If your workplace does direct deposit payroll you can also divide your annual target by the number of pay periods and have an automatic deduction set aside.